-- New Construction: HOME and CDBG (in support of new construction) funds are used for new construction of single-family homes. - Inclusionary Housing: Through the Inclusionary Housing Ordinance, homes affordable to lower- and moderate-income homebuyers are constructed as a component of market-rate housing developments.
+- New Construction: HOME and CDBG (in support of new construction) funds are used for new construction of single-family homes. - Inclusionary Housing: Through the Inclusionary Housing Ordinance, homes affordable to lower- and moderate-income homebuvers are constructed as a component of market-rate housing developments.

-Eight-Year Objectives: Continue to expand homeownership opportunities, particularly in moderate and high resource areas and communities identified as RCAAs to facilitate housing mobility opportunities through a combination of financial support of new construction, and development agreements.
-Assist 50 first-time homebuyers over the cycle.
+Eight-Year Objectives: Continue to expand homeownership opportunities, particularly in moderate and high resource areas and communities identified as RCAAs (i.e., Vine Hill, Reliez Valley, Alhambra Valley, Briones, Saranap, Acalanes Ridge, Castle Hill, Alamo, Diablo, Blackhawk, Discovery Bay, and Kensington) to facilitate housing mobility opportunities through a combination of financial support of new construction, and development agreements.
+Assist 50 firsttime homebuyers over the cycle.